 Members in a partnership or corporate practice may nominate other directors/principals/partners in that practice to act as their alternate providing these persons are competent and have the capacity to undertake the additional work to continue the practice.

 When making arrangements for the continuity of practice, members must consider the competency and capacity of the individual or firm and whether arrangements require specific legal measures such as powers of attorneys, wills or other legally binding arrangements.
 These arrangements should be periodically reviewed by relevant parties.

 Client money means money of any currency which a firm holds or receives for or from a client, and which is not immediately due and payable on demand to the firm for its own account.
 Fees paid in advance for professional work agreed to be performed and clearly identifiable as such are excluded.

 The regulations require client money to be kept separate from money belonging to the firm.
 For this reason, client money must be kept is a separate bank or building society account which is in the name of the firm but includes the words “client” in its title.
 The client account can be a general client account or an account designated to a particular client.

-Professional accountants are reminded in the regulations about their duties under the Money Laundering Regulations 2017 which aims to ensure that the client bank account is used for lawful and legitimate purposes.
+Professional accountants are reminded in the regulations about their duties under the Money Laundering Regulations 2017 and Money Laundering Regulations 2019 which aims to ensure that the client bank account is used for lawful and legitimate purposes.